 The lameness may lead to navicular disease, injuries to the hoof wall, and thrush.
 The fault is hoof trimming, and fault in the hoof conformation may often lead sheared heels in the horse.

 You may find some have thin sole due to lack of care or naturally.
 The sole protects the coffin bone, and the thin sole may lead to thrush or damage of coffin bone or bruises.
 You can use a gel between the shoe and sole to protect the thinly soled hoof.
 Regular care of horse hoof with experienced farrier will reduce the problems of this sole.

-Keratoma is the condition in which corn tumor developed in the inner side of the hoof wall.
-Size of the tumor can be from 1 inch to 3 inches.
-This disease can be seen in some parts of the wall or whole area.
-This tumor looks like a pyramid, conical or irregular in shape.
-The causes of the disease are regular irritation in the sensitive laminae of coronary band and excessive hit on the soft tissues.
+Keratoma is the condition in which corn tumors developed in the inner side of the hoof wall.
+The size of the tumor can be from 1 inch to 3 inches.
+This disease can be seen in some parts of the wall or the whole area.
+This tumor looks like a pyramid, conical, or irregular in shape.
+The causes of the disease are regular irritation in the sensitive laminae of the coronary band and excessive hit on the soft tissues.

 14. Picked Up Nail

 When a sensitive part of laminae is pressured by any external matter ( shoe nail), then it is called the Picked up nail.
 When any pin pierces the sensitive laminae, it is called nail bind which becomes very harmful for the horse if the depth of infection reaches up to frog.